rc2server/rc2/README.md

 documentation is in the [wiki](https://github.com/wvuRc2/rc2/wiki)

+## creating a database

+Once a database is created, the admin needs to execute `CREATE EXTENSION IF NOT EXISTS pgcrypto WITH SCHEMA public;`.

 ## SQL create/dump

 To export updated schema, use `pg_dump -cOsx --if-exists -U rc2 rc2`.
 Test data is normally added manually.
 To dump the data for a table, use `pg_dump -U rc2 -t <tablename> -a rc2`.